Just Stop Oil Sunflowers protest

-On 14 October 2022, Phoebe Plummer and Anna Holland of Just Stop Oil threw two tins of soup at an 1888 Sunflowers painting by Vincent van Gogh at the National Gallery in London, glued themselves to the wall and asked the crowd whether they were more concerned by the protest or by the effects of climate change on the planet.
-They had been inspired to do so by the decrease in media coverage of the organisation's activism and selected that painting due to its vulnerability.
-Their act attracted worldwide censure, caused £10,000 worth of damage to the picture's frame, and subjected Plummer and Holland to homophobic abuse, but it also inspired several subsequent activists to throw food products at other paintings.
-The pair were convicted of criminal damage in July 2024 with Plummer and Holland sentenced to two years and 20 months respectively in prison.
+The Just Stop Oil Sunflowers protest refers to an incident that occurred on 14 October 2022 at the National Gallery in London, United Kingdom.
+Two Just Stop Oil activists, Phoebe Plummer and Anna Holland, each threw the contents of a tin of Heinz tomato soup at an 1888 Sunflowers painting by Vincent van Gogh before gluing themselves to the wall it hung on and asking onlookers whether they were more concerned by the protest or by the effects of climate change on the planet.
+The activists, who were motivated by a decrease in media coverage of the organisation's activism, had selected the painting as a target due to its vulnerability; as a result of the act, approximately £10,000 worth of damage was caused to the painting's frame.
+A video recording of the protest was published on social media, attracting worldwide censure.
+While Plummer and Holland were subjected to homophobic abuse following the protest, it inspired several subsequent protests involving throwing food products at paintings.
+Convicted of criminal damage in July 2024, Plummer and Holland received prison sentences of 2 years and 20 months, respectively.

 Background and preparation

 Just Stop Oil is a UK environmental activist group that was founded in February 2022 to oppose new UK government licences for fossil fuel exploration and production.
-The group began many protests including a July 2022 action where activists glued themselves to John Constable's The Hay Wain at the National Gallery in London.
+The group began many protests including a July 2022 action where activists glued themselves to John Constable's oil painting The Hay Wain at the National Gallery in London.

 In response to reduced media coverage, two members of the group, Phoebe Plummer and Anna Holland, sought a symbolic act to regain attention.
-After considering other targets, they chose Vincent van Gogh's Sunflowers for its visibility.
+After considering other targets, they chose Vincent van Gogh's oil painting Sunflowers for its visibility.
 The act was carefully planned, including reconnaissance of the gallery, rehearsals, and preparing speeches.